kartoza/docker-geoserver/README.md

 SSL_CA_FILE=/etc/certs/root.crt
 ```

-### Activating JDBC PostgreSQL connector
+### Activating JNDI PostgreSQL connector
 When defining vector stores you can use the JNDI pooling.
-To set this up you will need
-to activate the following environment variable `POSTGRES_JNDI=TRUE`.
+To set this up you will need to activate the following environment variable `POSTGRES_JNDI=TRUE`.
 By default, the environment
-variable is set to `FALSE`
+the variable is set to `FALSE`
-In addition you will need to define parameters to connect to an existing PostgreSQL database
+Additionally, you will need to define parameters to connect to an existing PostgreSQL database

 ```
 POSTGRES_JNDI=TRUE